eron93br/html-101/README.md

-# html-101
+# HTML 101

-HTML 101: HTML for beginners
+This is a personal repo with some introduction to HTML programming language.